aslakhellesoy/automerge-codemirror/README.md

 [![Build Status](https://travis-ci.org/aslakhellesoy/automerge-codemirror.svg?branch=master)](https://travis-ci.org/aslakhellesoy/automerge-codemirror)

-Automerge-CodeMirror links a CodeMirror instance to an `Array` of single-character strings in an Automerge document.
+Automerge-CodeMirror links a CodeMirror instance to a `Automerge.Text` object.
+Simply create an `Automerge.Doc` and Automerge-CodeMirror will link to the doc's `text` property.

-When the CodeMirror text is changed, the linked `Array` in the Automerge document is updated via the `Automerge#change` method.
+When the CodeMirror text is changed, the linked `Automerge.Text` in the Automerge document is updated via the `Automerge#change` method.

-When the `Array` in the Automerge document is changed, CodeMirror's value is updated via the `CodeMirror#replaceRange` method.
+When the `Automerge.Text` in the Automerge document is changed (by syncing with external documents), CodeMirror's value is updated via the `CodeMirror#replaceRange` method.

 ## Demo